 Survivalists know how to pack light and efficiently.

-But perhaps the best way to pack for survival is to use what’s known as a paracord grenade.
+But perhaps the single most useful bit of survival gear is what’s known as a paracord grenade.

 Paracord has been a survival tool since World War II.
 This strong durable item is made of nylon cords and can hold up to 550 pounds!

-It’s also useful in that it can be used to construct a paracord grenade.
+It’s also practical in that it can be used to construct a paracord survival grenade.

 What Is A Paracord Grenade?

-No, a Paracord Grenade does not explode and is not a weapon.
+No, a Paracord Survival Grenade is not an actual grenade: it does not explode and is not a weapon.

-A Paracord Grenade is a grenade-shaped survival kit made from tightly wound paracord and is filled with essential survival tools like fishing hooks, a small knife, fire starting tools, a carabiner, wire, saws and even water purification tablets
+A Paracord Survival Grenade is a grenade-shaped survival kit made from tightly wound paracord and is filled with essential survival tools like fishing hooks, a razor blade, a ferro rod, a carabiner, wire, and even water purification tablets

 But you’ll need some basics before packing your paracord grenade.
 Necessary items include paracord, a carabiner, and tin foil to wrap your items.